 Constantia – away from the crowds

 The main ‘attractions’ of this area are the Constantia wine estates.
-Kirstenbosch botanical gardens, superb restaurants and a relaxed tranquil vibe.
+Kirstenbosch botanical gardens, superb vineyard-set restaurants and a calm, tranquil vibe.
 Relax in a quiet area yet have the city on hand to visit.
 Here there’s a sense of tranquility and peace.

-It’s also a great area if you like to be active.
+Constantia is also a great area if you like to be active.
 You can enjoy gentle woodland strolls, mountain bike rides or a more strenuous hike up the mountain.
-All the better to indulge at some of the many notable Constantia restaurants in the evening.
+All the better to indulge at some of the many notable Constantia restaurants.

 Many of the Constantia hotels lie on famous old wine estates.
 Such as Steenberg Hotel, and the Cellars-Hohenort.
 These have excellent restaurants, consistently voted some of the best in South Africa.
-Others such as well-run Vineyard Hotel with its 7 acres of grounds are close to Kirstenbosch gardens.
-And the excellent shopping of Cavendish Square.
+The well-run Vineyard Hotel with its 7 acres of grounds, is close to Kirstenbosch gardens.
+As well as the excellent shopping of Cavendish Square.

 Too far away?

 Some people think that hotels in Constantia are too far from the action!
 The reality is that Cape Town is only 20-25 minutes away by car.
 And important to note – Cape Town, much less than many cities, is NOT just about the city centre.